alexkmbk/1CDBStorageStructureInfo/README.md

 - Support two  languages for user interfase : English and Russian.

-The functionality  is base on the built-in platform function GetDBStorageStructureInfo()
+The functionality  is based on the built-in platform function GetDBStorageStructureInfo()

 ![alt tag](https://github.com/alexkmbk/1CDBStorageStructureInfo/blob/master/Screenshot.png)